Breakthrough/bcastell.com/content/posts/scene-detection-tutorial-part-1.md

 {{< /highlight >}}

 Once we have a valid VideoCapture object (i.e. the isOpened() method returns true), we can use [the `read()` method](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html#videocapture-read) to start grabbing frames.
 Note that read() returns a tuple in the form (retval, image), and when retval is returned as false, this denotes that there are no more frames in the object to grab (and thus we are at the end of the video).
-Let’s make a loop to scan through the video and retrieve each frame, as well as print some basic information about the video):
+Let's make a loop to scan through the video and retrieve each frame, as well as print some basic information about the video):

 {{< highlight python >}}